hyperknot/openfreemap/README.md

 Smaller tasks:

-- Add tilemaker, so we see the difference between planetiler and tilemaker and they can both validate their output based on this comparison.
 - Round Robin load balancer
 - Cloudflare worker for indexing the public buckets, instead of generating index.txt files.
 - Some of the POI icons are missing in the styles.